FusionAuth/fusionauth-site/site/_posts/2022-07-15-remix-demo.md

 <!--more-->

-In this post we will explain what problems this might cause for developers, and how to upgrade to a better solution with less work.
+In this post, we will explain what problems this might cause for developers and how to upgrade to a better solution with less work.
 FusionAuth provides a free-to-use OIDC server, so our example will use FusionAuth.
-In principle the same solution will work with any identity provider which supports OAuth2 and OIDC.
+In principle, the same solution will work with any identity provider which supports OAuth2 and OIDC.

 ## Why not use Remix's authentication?